 Minutes 9/3/20, 9/17/20,

 Commissioner Kayserman made a motion to approve the minutes.
-A roll call vote was taken Radner, Kayserman, Hafrey, Foulds, Holmes, and Garlick all voted in favor.
+Commissioner Radner seconded.
+A roll call vote was taken Radner, Kayserman, Foulds, Holmes, and Garlick all voted in favor.

 Agents Report

 Administrative approval-211 High Street.
-Dead trees Agent Brown stated that she had approved and issued an approval for the removal of two dead trees adjacent to the parking lot.
+Dead trees: Agent Brown stated that she had issued an approval for the removal of two dead trees adjacent to the parking lot.
 The permit required that a snag of 6” remain.

 Minor Stormwater Management Permit-244 Robert Road driveway was issued by Agent Brown

-Bylaw Review committee update- the Commission requested that the Stormwater Fees be taken out of byway and put into regulations in order to improve in Conservation Commission meeting as opposed to going to Town meeting in order to improve them .
-She would like to have the Commission review by looking into other towns and their charge fee to increase the fees. .
-She felt that free reign to developers in town.
-The finance and Warrant committee meeting would have to approve, and Town Meeting would have to approve next.
-As it was unanimously approved by the Bylaw Review Committee.
+Bylaw Review committee update- the Conservation Agent requested that the Stormwater Fees be taken out of bylaw and put into regulations in order to allow the Conservation Commission to review and adjust fees to accurately reflect the work done by staff, rather than requiring changes be approved by Town Meeting.
+She would like to have the Commission review fees by looking at other towns for comparison to make reasonable increases to Dedham’s fees.
+She felt the current fee structure gives free reign to developers in town.
+The Finance and Warrant committee meeting would have to approve, and Town Meeting would have to approve next.
+The change was unanimously approved by the Bylaw Review Committee.

 Vacancy posting online - Agent Brown stated that the Conservation Commission vacancy application was posted for 10/23/20-11/2/20.
 She asked for recommendations for potential members from Commissioners.